lutierod/rodriguez-portfolio/dataviz2.md

 ## Process

 ### Summary
 After completing the critique, the biggest problems I identified with the original visualization were readability and clarity.
 I identified the aspects that were contributing to that—bars that were close together, the “trend” line, and x-axis labels—and started brainstorming ways to improve those.
 While sketching, I thought about the information that was most important to include and if the stacked bar chart was the most effective type of data visualization.
-Because the original visualization had seemed cluttered, I started by wireframing a table so that I could easily include all the same data.
+Because the original visualization had seemed cluttered, I started by wireframing a table that could easily include all the same data.

 ### Wireframe 1
 <div>